 Citrus, Fennel, and Avocado Salad

-Citrus, Fennel, and Avocado Salad is blood orange, clementine, and grapefruit with crunchy fennel and creamy avocado.
-It’s drizzled with a citrus maple vinaigrette for one flavorful, refreshing winter salad!
+Citrus, Fennel, and Avocado Salad is a refreshing blend of blood orange, mandarins, shaved fennel and creamy avocado served with a maple vinaigrette!

 Are you loving winter produce as much as I am?
 I truly look forward to winter so I can revisit some of my favorite produce like pomegranates, winter squash, and the ingredients here in this Citrus, Fennel, and Avocado Salad.